No Answer Needed: Predicting LLM Answer Accuracy from Question-Only Linear Probes: Method

+A key methodological decision in this work is the use of a simple linear classifier, specifically the difference-of-means direction, rather than more expressive non-linear probes (e.g., MLPs).
+We choose this to explicitly test if the correctness signal is \textit{linearly separable}, rather than to maximize accuracy.
+If a simple linear direction $w$ can successfully distinguish correct from incorrect inputs across diverse datasets, it suggests that "correctness" (or confidence) is represented as a coherent feature direction in the high-dimensional activation space, supporting the Linear Representation Hypothesis \citep{park2024linearrepresentationhypothesisgeometry}.
+If complex non-linear classifiers were required, it would imply the information is encoded in a more entangled manner.

-Taking inspiration from Burger et al. \cite{burger2024truth}, we train a simple linear probe on fixed neural activations from a single layer obtained at the final prompt token.
+\paragraph{Learning a Latent Correctness Direction.} Taking inspiration from \cite{burger2024truth}, we train a simple linear probe on fixed neural activations from a single layer obtained at the final prompt token.
 In particular, we partition the activations into two groups according to correctness.
 We summarize each class by the average activation vector over all examples in that class—one centroid for the incorrect outputs, $\mu_{\text{false}}$, and one for the correct outputs, $\mu_{\text{true}}$.
 Then, we define the correctness direction as the difference of the centroids: $w = \mu_{\text{true}} - \mu_{\text{false}}$.

 For a given activation vector \(h\), we then compute its correctness score by subtracting the mean of the centroids $\mu = \frac{1}{2}\left(\mu_{\text{false}} + \mu_{\text{true}}\right) $ and projecting it on the normalized direction: